lnapoli87/HOL2/hands-on-lab.md

     ![](img/fig.15.png)

-08. Build and Run the application to check is everithing is ok.
+08. Build and Run the application to check everything is ok.

     ![](img/fig.07.png)